Alfresco/docs-alfresco/microsoft-azure/latest/config/index.md

 The Azure Connector is configured using properties set in the global properties file.

-## Settings

 For a complete list of all configuration properties, see the [Properties reference](#properties-reference).

 ## Basic configuration properties

 1. Open the `<classpathRoot>/alfresco-global.properties` file.

-    If you have existing content in a local contentstore (i.e. where Alfresco Content Services is deployed on-premises), it won't be migrated automatically but it'll still be available in the original location.
+    If you have existing content in a local contentstore (i.e. where Content Services is deployed on-premises), it won't be migrated automatically but it'll still be available in the original location.
 New content will always be written to Azure.

 2. Add the `connector.az.authentication.mode` property, for example: